 - 1) The proposed residential site(s) will not adversely affect agricultural operations in surrounding areas or be situated such that future inhabitants of such residence might be adversely affected by agricultural operations in surrounding areas.
-In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The proposed lot(s) are located in a manner as to minimize the amount of agricultural land converted to nonagricultural use. - The proposed lot(s) are not located within 500 feet of operating agricultural facilities. - A new road or driveway needed to serve the site does not divide existing farm fields. - 2) The proposed residential site(s) is not well suited for agricultural use by virtue of wooded areas, topography, shape of parcel, soil characteristics, and similar factors.
-In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The site is not enrolled in a land program (e.g. CRP, CREP, Farmland Preservation, etc.) - The site(s) is not of a size or shape to be efficiently worked for farming. - o Not more than 70 percent of the soils on the proposed site are rated as National Prime Farmland. - Isolated small pockets of uncultivable land in the middle of agricultural land should not be approved for residential development. - Slopes in excess of 12 percent but not more than 20 percent may be developed only in accordance with an approved erosion control plan. - 3) The proposed residential site(s) is particularly well suited for residential use, as indicated by rolling topography, wooded areas, soil types, vistas, proximity to lakes or streams, or similar factors, proximity to school bus routes, traffic access and egress, established transportation routes and adequacy of area schools to accommodate increased enrollment that might result from such development.
+In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The proposed lot(s) are located in a manner as to minimize the amount of agricultural land converted to nonagricultural use. - The proposed lot(s) are not located within 500 feet of operating agricultural facilities. - o A new road or driveway needed to serve the site does not severely impact existing farm fields. - 2) The proposed residential site(s) is not well suited for agricultural use by virtue of wooded areas, topography, shape of parcel, soil characteristics, and similar factors.
+In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The site is not enrolled in a land program (e.g. CRP, CREP, Farmland Preservation, etc.) - The site(s) is not of a size or shape to be efficiently worked for farming. - o Not more than 70 percent of the soils on the proposed site are rated as National Prime Farmland. - o Isolated small pockets of uncultivable land in the middle of agricultural land should not be approved for residential development. - Slopes in excess of 12 percent but not more than 20 percent may be developed only in accordance with an approved erosion control plan. - 3) The proposed residential site(s) is particularly well suited for residential use, as indicated by rolling topography, wooded areas, soil types, vistas, proximity to lakes or streams, or similar factors, proximity to school bus routes, traffic access and egress, established transportation routes and adequacy of area schools to accommodate increased enrollment that might result from such development.
 In considering whether this general standard is achieved, the Committee shall evaluate the following additional factors: - The site has soils that are able to support a septic system other than a holding tank. - Unsewered development should not be allowed if there is a reasonable possibility that the subject property will be served by a public sanitary sewer within five (5) years. - Soils on the site afford sound structural support for buildings. - 4) The proposed residential use will not be on a public sewer system, will be located on a parcel of not less than one acre in area, and shall abut a public road for at least 66 feet.
-In addition, the following should generally be true: - The creation of lots by a land owner shall not exceed four in any five year period. - o Proposed development has adequate access to existing town roads or, the developer shall provide such a road built to town road standards at the developer's expense. - o Proposed access points shall meet minimum spacing requirements as established by Town and County ordinances. - Proposed driveways should not exceed 1,000 feet in length. - Any residential development involving more than one new lot should be encouraged to group the lots adjacent to each other. - 5) The proposed residential development is consistent with the Town of Columbus Comprehensive Plan and the Columbia County comprehensive plan.
+In addition, the following should be true: - The creation of lots by a land owner shall not exceed four in any five year period. - o Proposed development has adequate access to existing town roads or, the developer shall provide such a road built to town road standards at the developer's expense.